interledger4j/ilpv4-testnet-faucet/README.md

 # ILPv4 Testnet Faucet
-This project contains a React application that can be used to generate a new account on the https://ilpv4.dev Interledger Testnet.
+This project contains a React application that can be used to generate a new account on the ilpv4.dev Interledger Testnet.

+This application is accessible at https://faucet.ilpv4.dev.

 ## Available Scripts